 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 0 / 4

-Since political parties that advocate for Sahrawi independence cannot function in Moroccan-controlled areas, the most salient opposition elements cannot gain power through elections.
-No credible opposition exists in the territory controlled by the Polisario Front due to the ban on other political parties.
+Since political parties that advocate for Sahrawi independence or autonomy cannot function in Moroccan-controlled areas, the most salient opposition elements cannot gain power through elections.
+No credible opposition exists in the eastern territory controlled by the Polisario Front due to the ban on other political parties.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 0 / 4